 Dana Point Harbor

 I love stopping in this area for dinner and then taking a stroll to see the lights.
 Parking is free so even if you don’t come here to eat, the lights are nice to see.

 I previously blogged about the Halloween experience at Tanaka Farms in Irvine.
 They are now offering a drive-through holiday event called Hikari – A Festival of Lights.
 The event is said to take 30 to 40 minutes.
 You can find more information on their website here.

 Knotts Berry Farm

 In 2019 I went to Knotts Merry Farm for the 104.3 My FM holiday party.
 This is such a fun experience as the park is closed just for those with the special event tickets.
 Plus, for the holidays you will get to see the park decorated.

 El Corzo Street in Rancho Santa Margarita

 This street gets an honorable mention.
 It is not a must-see by any means because it is very far for most people and it doesn’t even take 10 minutes to see all the houses.
 But, if it is not too far for you to drive I would recommend it.
 The only way you’ll truly get to enjoy this one is to walk as there are way too many cars parked on the street blocking the houses.
-I was a bit disappointed as I thought it would be several streets filled with decorations but it is really just the one area.
+I was a bit disappointed as I thought it would be several streets filled with decorations but it is really just one area.

 After visiting more neighborhoods I stand firm in my belief that the Brea neighborhood is the best spot for Christmas lights in Orange County.
-They have the most amount of houses decorated that it really makes it a worthwhile experience.
+They have the most amount of houses decorated that which really makes it a worthwhile experience.

 Winter Wonder Wash